tantikristanti/grobid-medical-report/doc/training/patient.md

 * `<email>` for the email if it exists
 * `<note type="patient">` for the notes concerning the patients

+> Notes:
-> Note that the mark-up follows approximately the [TEI](http://www.tei-c.org) when used for inline encoding.
+- The mark-up follows approximately the [TEI](http://www.tei-c.org) format.
-> It is recommended to study first the existing training documents for the __patient__ model (`grobid/grobid-trainer/resources/dataset/patient`) to see some examples of how these elements should be used.
+- It is therefore recommended to see some examples of how these elements should be used for the __patient__ model in `grobid/grobid-trainer/resources/dataset/patient/corpus/` or `grobid/grobid-trainer/resources/dataset/patient/evaluation/`.

 ## Analysis